VishaalVenkatesan/CFFI_Implementation/README.md

 # Ctypes
-My implementation of ctypes to use C libraries in Python.
+My implementation of CFFI to use C libraries in Python.